-Summary Financial Highlights for the 2014 fiscal year are as follows:
+Summary Financial Highlights for the 2015 fiscal year are as follows:

-- The Park District completed the fourth full year of Diamond Point Park, a 60.5 acre parcel with forty acres currently developed as six baseball/softball fields.
+- The Park District completed the fifth full year of Diamond Point Park, a 60.5 acre parcel with forty acres currently developed as six baseball/softball fields.
 In 2012, the Park District was awarded an Open Space and Land Acquisition grant (OSLAD) from the State of Illinois in the amount of \$452,400.
 This grant was completed in 2012 and added amenities such as a splash pad, permanent BAGGO stations, a playground, sand volleyball courts and an open air shelter for the community to enjoy.
 These amenities were well received by the community.
-Recently, it was announced that the Village of Bourbonnais will be constructing a walking and bike trail that will connect to Diamond Point Park. - Emphasis continued to be placed on expanding programs and activities for the community at Willowhaven Interpretive Center.
+This year the Park District has signed an exclusive two year contract with a baseball promoter that has a guarantee that if a tournament gets rained out the Park District will get payment.
+This will help the Park District to have a steady revenue stream from baseball tournament operations and not be dependent on the weather of the season. - Emphasis continued to be placed on expanding programs and activities for the community at Willowhaven Interpretive Center.
 Additional programs were offered to school children and an increasing number of patrons rented the facility for personal activities.
-Fiscal year 2014 recorded steady rentals of patrons and school groups and an overall increased number of visitors.
-The park district is currently working on a master plan for the park that will provide additional amenities to increase patrons' use of the entire park.
-With the completion of the master plan in 2014, the park district applied for an Open Space and Land Acquisition (OSLAD) grant.
+Fiscal year 2015 recorded steady rentals of patrons and school groups and an overall increased number of visitors.
+With the completion of the master plan in 2014, the Park District applied for an Open Space and Land Acquisition (OSLAD) grant.
 The grant will provide the Whispering Willows Park with amenities that would include dog park, parking area, nature based playground, large picnic pavilion, asphalt trail system, amphitheater and stage, fitness station, and shoreline enhancement.
-The district is waiting to see if it is awarded the grant. - The Recreation Station continued to expand its preschool and before and after school activities to more children throughout Bourbonnais Township.
+On January 5, 2015, the Park District was selected by the Illinois Department of Natural Resources to receive a grant in the amount of \$361,600.00.
+This is a 50% matching grant for the renovations at the park.
+However, on January 27, 2015, we received notice that the grant was placed on hold because of the State fiscal crisis.
+Currently, we are waiting for the hold to be lifted so we can begin renovation. - The Recreation Station continued to expand its preschool and before and after school activities to more children throughout Bourbonnais Township.
 The Park District has continued to offer additional and new programs to accommodate families with full-day students.
+We have seen a 40% increase in Senior programming this year.
+The increase is due to us offering the Silver Sneakers program and hiring a full-time Senior and Trip Coordinator.
+In addition, our preschool, before and after school programs have continued to beat estimates this year.
+Overall, the district feels revenue will continue to increase in programming in the coming years.

-Senior programming saw a steady increase in attendance with a variety of programs and activities. - The Exploration Station... a Children's Museum has continued to enhance children's growth through the generations with its many exhibits developed toward all ages of children.
+• The Exploration Station... a Children's Museum has continued to enhance children's growth through the generations with its many exhibits developed toward all ages of children.
 The Park District continues to see an increase in revenue through increased membership and new exhibits enhancements.
 Development of partnerships with other community child-focus initiatives continues to grow which has helped in increasing visitors at the museum.
 Future enhancements and the development of new exhibits will continue to be part of the future at the Children's Museum.